huwdp/huwinterpreter/README.md

 # HuwInterpreter
 > HuwInterpreter is a hand written interpreter designed to parse and execute HuwCode script.

 HuwInterpreter is an interpreter built in C++ for a custom language I developed named HuwCode.
 The project was built out of self-interest and understanding on how interpreters work and written.
-The language supports 70 built in functions, custom user defined functions, scopes (each function has a scope), variables with types of double (number), string (text) and associated array.
+The language supports 70+ built in functions, custom user defined functions, scopes (each function has a scope), variables with types of double (number), string (text) and associated array.

-The language supports 70+ built in functions, custom user defined functions, scopes (each function has a scope), variables with types of doubles (number), strings (text) and hash tables.
-Hash tables allow any of types of variables making itself an associated array.

 User documentation can be found in the documentation folder [here](https://github.com/huwdp/huwinterpreter-mirror/tree/master/documentation).